clojurists-together/clojuriststogether.org/resources/markdown/news/october-2018-monthly-update.md

 We are happy to close the month of October with a successful third quarter at Clojurists Together.
 Earlier this month, we announced our new project selections for Q4, Datascript and Kaocha.

 There is a new part of our monthly newsletter and website, with job listings in the community.
 We've partnered with our company members to offer more career opportunities to our developer members.
+This week in listings, Senior Backend Engineer at Pitch and Senior Frontend Engineer at Pitch.

+Last week we sent out an email about collecting addresses in order to send out CT stickers.
+If you want one and still haven't submitted your address, you can do so here before Nov.
+14th in order to receive a sticker in the first round of mail.

+We are opening positions to join the Clojurists Together Committee.
+More information here.

 ### cljdoc Update